-Loyalty to an operating system can some times be compared to that of a football team or a political party.
+Loyalty to an operating system can sometimes be compared to that of a football team or a political party.
+And this is certainly the case when it comes to Android vs iOS.
 Most iPhone users are Apple-til-they-die and can be keen on pointing this out at any given moment.
-These are the 'brand lovers' that wittingly chose vendor lock-in and have MacBook's and iPads to go with their iOS-based smartphone.
+These are the 'brand lovers' that wittingly chose vendor lock-in and have MacBook's and iPads to go with their iOS-based smartphones.

 While there are many solid reasons to be an Apple-ite, the world's most popular mobile operating system is actually Android.
 With Google's OS, user can choose pretty much any other smartphone manufacturer (except Huawei) and arguably enjoy more interoperability with different laptop, tablet and smartphone ranges.

 You may have one or the other as a consumer, but what should you do as a business?
 Do you kit your employees out with the best of Apple or do you sign them up to Google's Android and let them have a bit more device choice?

 Unfortunately, there's a lot more to it than that.
 Security is arguably the most pressing concern for businesses – particularly as most will have been working remotely and look set to continue doing so.
 Then there are key details such as cost, compatibility, how easy it is to instal, use and learn.
 You may be an Apple aficionado, but does Jeff in accounting know his way around an iPad?